-Armenian-American conductor Aram Demirjian is widely acclaimed for his transformative work as the music director of Knoxville Symphony Orchestra and his frequent appearances with The Philadelphia Orchestra.
-A dynamic presence on the podium, he is sought after for his "graceful, energetic direction" (Sarasota Herald Tribune), bold programming, and distinctive abilities as a communicator.
+Conductor Aram Demirjian is the 2020 recipient of The Sir Georg Solti Conducting Award from The Solti Foundation U.S. Widely acclaimed for his transformative work as the music director of the Knoxville Symphony Orchestra (KSO) and frequent appearances with The Philadelphia Orchestra, he is sought after for his "graceful, energetic direction" (Sarasota Herald Tribune), bold programming, and distinctive communication skills with audience members and musicians alike.

 Please do not make any changes, omissions or additions unless authorized by artist management.